osisoft/Edge-Data-Store-Docs/content/sds/read-data/reading-data-api.md

 | ContinuousNullableLeading <br> StepwiseContinuousLeading | 1 | 1 |
 | ContinuousNullableTrailing <br> StepwiseContinuousTrailing | 1 | 2 |

-**Note**: Non-weighted summaries disregard null values and treat them as non-existent.
+**Note:** Non-weighted summaries disregard null values and treat them as non-existent.
 In the example above, non-weighted summaries for `Measurement` would be calculated based on (2,2,1,2,3) whereas weighted summaries for `Measurement` consider null values for its calculation.
 For more information see [Interpolation](xref:sdsReadingData#interpolation).

 #### Example request